gangagyatso4364/Task-1/README.md

 # Task-1
-#The Sparks Foundation internship
+The Sparks Foundation internship

-#problem statement:predict the score of the student studying for 9:25 hours a day?
+Problem statement: Predict the score of the student studying for 9:25 hours a day?